Western Boulevard Industrial Corridor

 Architect: Unknown

-4435 S. Western Blvd. was built in the 1910s and operated by the James A. Brady Foundry Company, which also operated a plant in the nearby Central Manufacturing District.
+4435 S. Western Boulevard was built in the 1910s and operated by the James A. Brady Foundry Company, which also operated a plant in the nearby Central Manufacturing District.
 The company manufactured metal castings, and this building housed a foundry, core department, and cleaning department, as well as offices, warehouse and storage space.
 By 1951 the building was in use by John Wood Manufacturing Co.
 Inc., which continued to manufacture metal products on site.
 By this time, an addition was built along the north facade, and the building housed a boiler shop, galvanizing shop, tank storage, and shipping and loading spaces, with extended railroad sidings.

-4501 S. Western Blvd.
+INVENTORY: 4501 S. Western Boulevard

-Historic Name/Association: O-Cedar Corporation (c.
+Historic Name/Association: O-Cedar Corporation (former Channell Chemical Co., c.
 1920); Russell Electric Co.
+(Division of Raytheon Manufacturing Co., c.
+1951)

 Construction Dates: 1920